msg-systems/holmes-extractor/README.md

     'sentences_character_start_index_in_document'.
   [1] -- 'relative_end_index' -- one more than the index of the last character in the word relative to
     'sentences_character_start_index_in_document'.
-  [2] -- 'type' -- 'single' for a single-word match, 'relation' for a match of a relation involving two words,
+  [2] -- 'type' -- 'single' for a single-word match, 'relation' if within a relation match involving two words,
-    'overlapping_relation' for a match of a relation involving three or more words.
+    'overlapping_relation' if within a relation match involving three or more words.
   [3] -- 'is_highest_activation' -- 'True' if this was the word at which the highest activation score reported
     in 'score' was achieved, otherwise 'False'.
 ```